martinkaptein/martinkaptein.com/content/piano/index.md

 ### Studies and Degrees

-- From age of 5 student of Elena Golovinskaya.
+- From age of 5 student of Elena Golovinskaya, private piano lessons.
-- 2008 to 2015 Gymnasium (general qualification for university entrance (=Abitur)) with average grade of 1,8, Missionsgymnasium St.Antonius Bardel, Germany.
+- 2008 to 2015 Gymnasium (general qualification for university entrance (*Abitur*)), average grade of 1.8, Missionsgymnasium St.Antonius Bardel, Germany.
-- 2015 - 2020 Bachelor Classical Music Performance Piano, ArtEZ conservatory, The Netherlands, student Michail Markov and Frank van de Laar.
+- 2015 - 2020 Bachelor Classical Music Performance Piano, ArtEZ conservatory, The Netherlands, student of Michail Markov and Frank van de Laar.
 - 2020 - 2022 Masters of Music, Fontys conservatory Tilburg, the Netherlands, student of Vitaly Samoshko.
-- 2022 - Bolzano conservatory, Italy.
+Graduated *cum laude*.

 ### Competitions and Prizes